Dyce railway station: Services

+On Sundays, the service to Inverurie is reduced to 1 tph, of which 5 trains per day continue to Inverness, the service to Aberdeen reduces to 1 train per hour, and these trains do not continue to Montrose.

+These services were largely introduced in 2018, as part of the Aberdeen Crossrail project, which saw the introduction of hourly services from Inverurie to Montrose, as well as half hourly trains between Inverurie and Aberdeen, consequently requiring the track to be largely redoubled.

 Connections

-Until May 2017 Stagecoach Bluebird's operated a 80 Jet Connect bus shuttle service between Dyce station and Aberdeen Airport, but this service was discontinued due to low passenger numbers.
+Until May 2017 Stagecoach Bluebird's operated an 80 Jet Connect bus shuttle service between Dyce station and Aberdeen Airport, but this service was discontinued due to low passenger numbers.
 In 2019, First Aberdeen launched its X27 service which connects the railway station to the airport, heliports, and the P&J Live.
+This service was also discontinued.

 A more frequent bus connection to Dyce airport, the 727, runs from Aberdeen railway station, the next stop south of Dyce.

+In 2025, Stagecoach Bluebird launched service 737 which connects the station to Blackburn & the Airport.
+The service only operates on weekdays.